 Can we talk?

 I’m a mom that’s probably a little (or a lot) like you.
 I’m a Jesus-lovin’, coffee drinkin’, kinda crunchy sort of mom.
 I have those rockstar mom days and my can’t-remember-when-I-washed-my-hair-last days.
-I have three kiddos ages five and under and life is FULL.
+I have a handful of kids and life is FULL.
 Fun too.
 But definitely full.

 In the middle of my sometimes-too-full life, God laid this project on my heart.
 You see, over the last few years I’ve been through some mountain top moments and some valley of despair kind of moments.
 And God has been so gracious to use both the good and the bad experiences to teach me a lot of things.
 (Some lessons I wish I could have maybe read the cliff notes for, but you know… I guess the cliff notes are never as good as the real deal).

 Out of those experiences has come a passion to help other moms have hope.

 Am I an expert?
 No. Can you ever really be an expert at mom life?
 Probably not.
 But I do have a degree in Human Development and Family Studies, and ten years of experience working with families and children in professional settings, and I can help you too.

 Ultimately, I want this blog to give hope for the moms out there who don’t always feel like they have it together.
 This is for the mommas who view their friends’ instagrams and feel like they are less than because their life may not be instagram perfect.
 This is for the mom that wakes up seven bajillion times in the middle of the night to feed their newborn or pick their toddler up when they’ve rolled out of the bed, and then wonders why she has a hard time functioning during the day.
 This is for the mom who feels alone.
 This is for the mom who is in need of a little grace.